 Cristal Starling runs a mobile food cart in Rochester, New York, to provide for herself and her grandnephew.
 She dreamed of expanding the business into a food truck, and she saved enough money to do just that.
 But in the fall of 2020, the local police raided her apartment and seized $8,040—the money she was going to use to pursue her dream.

 Police accused Cristal’s then-boyfriend of dealing drugs, but he was acquitted by a jury.
 Yet Cristal’s nightmare continued.
-The police turned Cristal’s savings over to the U.S. Drug Enforcement Agency (DEA), which sought to keep her money through an abusive practice called civil forfeiture, and federal prosecutors pressed forward with the civil forfeiture case even after the not-guilty verdict.
+The police turned Cristal’s savings over to the U.S. Drug Enforcement Administration (DEA), which sought to keep her money through an abusive practice called civil forfeiture, and federal prosecutors pressed forward with the civil forfeiture case even after the not-guilty verdict.
 Civil forfeiture laws take the presumption of innocence and turn it upside down, forcing property owners like Cristal to prove their own innocence.

 Cristal fought to get her money back.
 She did everything she knew—making phone calls, following instructions she received, and filing a claim with the DEA.
 It made no economic sense to hire a lawyer to recover $8,040, so Cristal tried to fight without one.
 She successfully navigated the administrative process at the DEA, but when prosecutors filed a forfeiture action in federal court she missed the deadline to file one required piece of paper.
 That was enough for the government to take her money forever.